WHAT IS IN THIS LEAFLET

 VALDOXAN 25 mg tablets are contained in a foil blister strip with a calendar printed on the blister to help you remember when you last took a tablet of VALDOXAN.

-VALDOXAN contains lactose.
+VALDOXAN contains sugars as lactose.

 VALDOXAN is a product discovered by Servier Research International.